 In May 2019, the Corporate Safeguarding team devised a series of Training Needs Analysis proformas, which were cascaded to all Health Board Service Delivery Units, via the Health Board Safeguarding Committee.
-The proformas advised the levels of training required by NHS staff in line with the Intercollegiate Documents and these were circulated with an initial request for returns by 1st July 2019.
+The proformas advised the levels of training required by NHS staff in line with the Intercollegiate Documents and NHS

+Wales Safeguarding Training Framework.
+These were circulated with an initial request for returns by 1st July 2019.
 Due to limited returns the deadline was further extended to the 15th July, however this failed to yield further responses and this was reported to Safeguarding Committee on the 30th July.
-Agreement was given by Committee members to recirculate the proformas and the completed training needs analysis was to be reported to the Safeguarding Committee on 15th October 2019.
+Agreement was given by Committee members to recirculate the proformas and the completed training needs analysis was again reported to the Safeguarding Committee on 15th October 2019.